gimbertruben9/ACOES-Management/README.md

 ## Configuring Backend

+0. If you haven't got Python, install it on your computer (I use Python 3.7).
 1. Create a new Flask Virtual Environment (preferably outside the project directory)
 2. Install dependencies by running: pip install -r requirements.txt
 3. Run the app.py: python3 app.py